 ❧ Do you feel you're meant to stick with it?

 ❧ Do you actually find the challenge of it exhilarating?

 ❧ If you quit, would you regret it 5 years down the line?

-❧ And last but not least, is the learning you can take from it, even if it doesn't work out, worth the effort?
+❧ Is the learning you can take from it, even if it doesn't work out, worth the effort?

 It's like walking an amazing path that has some challenging rocky patches ... those rocky patches don't mean that the path is not worth walking.
-They can even make it more exciting, and you learn to navigate a rocky patch, how valuable is that!
+They can even make it more exciting, and you learn to navigate a rocky patch, what a valuable skill!

-So in the context of relationships, if before I thought that a sign of the "right" relationship was that it was always in perfect flow without having to put much work into it (I know I know!
-I was younger then *blush*), I now know that precisely BECAUSE it's so right it's worth putting work into.
+So let's take the context of relationships.
+Many years ago, before my current relationship, I used to think naively that a sign of the "right" relationship was that it was always in perfect flow without having to put much work into it.
+I now know that precisely because it's so right it's worth putting work into.